 Current, voltage and power can be displayed as tables and time-dependent graphs.
-All time dependent displays (program flow, chart, current, voltage, power) are synchronized by the track capability.
+All timedependent displays (program flow, chart, current, voltage, power) are synchronized by the track capability.
 If a position is marked in one of the windows, the other windows are automatically refreshed and the corresponding position is also marked.

 In the example shown below, 8 LEDs are switched on in succession and then a sine voltage is generated.
 The current-time graph (1) shows the stepped shape of the current energy increase.

 The sine voltage can be seen in the voltage-time graph (2).
-In the current (1), voltage (2) and program chart (3) display, the LED3\on function is marked by the black vertical track line.
-In the Trace.List window (4), the corresponding recording is marked by a blue horizontal bar.
+In the current (1), voltage (2) and program chart (3) display, the "LED3_on" function is marked by the black vertical track line.
+In the "Trace.List" window (4), the corresponding recording is marked by a blue horizontal voltage and power trigger events will be defined.
+Their appearance can be used by the trigger unit to enable or disable the recording (selective trace).
+Alternatively, a trigger signal can stop the program in real-time.
+This helps the user to quickly determine the causes of current peaks.

 Statistical analyses are run automatically after each program stop.
-They provide information about minimum, maximum and mean values of the energy consumption of the executed functions.
+They provide information about mini-mum, maximum and mean values of the energy consumption of the executed functions.
 Similarly, the absolute and percentage share of the total energy consumption is calculated for each function.
 This makes it easy to locate the program parts that use the most energy.